PowerTuner/PowerTunerClient/README.md

 For a gamepad first client and couch gaming, see [PowerTunerConsole](https://github.com/PowerTuner/PowerTunerConsole)

+## How to start

+Go to **Daemons** tab and connect to **local** daemon, or add a new daemon if you installed the daemon/service in another device and want to connect to it.

 ## Custom input ranges for settings

 Some settings like TDP or GPU clock, use a json database with min/max ranges.